 The Master of Science in Architecture degree program is intended for students who do not plan on becoming registered architects.
 Its emphasis is on research into problems in the built environment, through a thesis or graduation project process.

-If you have questions about any of these programs or want to discuss which would be best for you, please contact an Enrollment Specialist at NewSchool of Architecture and Design.
+If you have questions about any of these master’s degree programs or want to discuss which would be best for you, please contact an Enrollment Specialist at NewSchool of Architecture and Design.
 Learn why we are one of the leading architecture schools in the country.